Artist

 Tullio Granatello (drums)

-A very important band that would have deserved much more success than they really had at the time, Jumbo were formed in Milan at the end of 1969 around singer-songwriter Alvaro "Jumbo" Fella, previously playing as bassist with the group from Vercelli Juniors.
+A very important band that would have deserved much more success than they really had at the time, Jumbo were formed in Milan around singer-songwriter Alvaro Fella, previously playing as bassist with the group from Vercelli Juniors.
+Fella was noticed and signed by Numero Uno, with which he issued two singles in 1970 under the name Jumbo, both sharing the same B-side (Due righe da te) anc containing two cover versions, Montego Bay and In estate, italian version of In the summertime.

-First LP arrived in 1972 (but recorded earlier) on Philips, rather thin, conceived as an Alvaro Fella solo album (his nickname then became the name of the group) and mostly based on acoustic guitar compositions with little space for electric group parts.
+The style was rather thin and the album was mostly based on acoustic guitar compositions with little space for electric group parts.
 There are some good moments like Amore sono qua and Dio è (re-recorded on second album), but the result is not impressive and on a lesser level than their following works.

-Later that year came their second album, DNA, an incredibly mature work, and especially when compared with the previous one this is their real first album as a group.
+The record was released in 1972, followed after a few months by the second album, DNA, an incredibly mature work.
+Especially when compared with the previous one, it's obvious that this is their real first album as a group.

 It's composed of four extended tracks, with the long Suite per il Signor K taking the whole of side one.
 The beginning is in the same style as on the first album, based on acoustic instruments (guitar, flute, piano) but suddenly a distorted electric guitar introduces a much more aggressive sound, led by Fella's harsh voice and strong lyrics.
 One of the best Italian prog albums for sure!